 If you or someone you love has been injured in a car crash in North Miami Beach, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Head-On Collision car accident lawyer in North Miami Beach on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.

 A head-on collision typically occurs when one vehicle crosses a centerline or median and crashes into an approaching vehicle.
 Head-on collisions can also occur when a driver, perhaps unwittingly, travels the wrong direction in a lane of traffic, often in a construction zone or one-way street.
 They can also be the result of a driver’s inadvertent actions such as running off the road, or the result of deliberate actions such as a failed passing maneuver on a two-lane road.
 Head-on collisions on the freeway can be especially dangerous due to high speeds.